Emma Cole: Death and legacy

 Plant specimens collected by Cole are still used for research and study at herbariums including the University of Michigan Herbarium, the Michigan State University herbarium, the Albion College herbarium and the herbarium of the Smithsonian National Museum of Natural History.

 A species of hawthorn that Cole discovered, Crataegus coleae, was named for her.
 Charles Sprague Sargent wrote of the honor:

 It is a pleasure to associate with this handsome shrub the name of its discoverer, Miss Emma J. Cole of Grand Rapids, Michigan, the author of The Grand Rapids Flora, and a careful and industrious student of the plants of central Michigan, where she has made a number of other important discoveries.

 Cole was inducted into the Michigan Women's Hall of Fame in 2007.

 A project at Calvin University from 2014 to 2018 attempted to revisit and assess all the locations described in Grand Rapids Flora.
+The Friends of Grand Rapids Parks together with Calvin University students are conducting botanical inventories for their Emma Cole Project at 12 different local parks, including Ken-O-Sha Park.